DonnavanStaddon/TechStore/README.md

 ## 6 - Create a basic gitignore file by typing touch .gitignore then in gitignore file add these *.sqlite3 *.pyc __pycache__

-### 6 - Then type this in your terminal python3 manage.py runserver your projext should open
+### 6 - Then type this in your terminal python3 manage.py runserver your project should open

 ### 7 - Then go to settings.py in your project folder '8000-donnavanstadd-techstore-5hxkhqpe0wb.ws-eu105.gitpod.io'